Brokers. Who are they, what do they do, and should you use one?

 In my opinion – YES.
 I grew quite attached to our broker and enjoyed his emails popping up in my inbox with another update.
 I also loved that I could ask him a ton of questions.
 When we first sat down with him, he said to me “there are no stupid questions”.
 And that, in one sentence, is why I would always use a broker.

 You can get clear answers on anything you don’t understand, ask for more details on interest rates or fixed terms, and get their thoughts on how the loans will suit your lifestyle.
 Our broker was infinitely valuable in helping us navigate my residency status.
-Because I’m not yet a permanent resident of Australia, our borrowing power had about as much substance as Carrie and Tommy on Fox 101.9.
+Because I wasn’t permanent resident of Australia when we bought our property, our borrowing power wasn’t the best.
 Thanks to our broker, went through certain processes to ensure I was exempt from paying foreign investment tax, and scored a mortgage together with a reputable lender.

 Disclaimer: as always, information contained in this article is reflective of my personal opinion and experience only.
 Always seek qualified financial advice for information tailored to your situation.